yiyuma/technical-tutorials/WebDevelop/Html.md

     attribute:
     - charset: charset="utf-8"
   ```
-- no void element: it has content between opening tag and closing tag.
+- **no void element**: it has content between opening tag and closing tag.
   form: <tag attribute=value anotherattribute=value>Content</tag>
   ```
   - <h1></h1> to <h6></h6>: HTML section heading elements.
 They represent six levels of the sectin heading. h1 ist the highest section level and h6 is the lowest.